Nature & Purpose

 A Faith Ministry

 Lamb & Lion Ministries is a faith ministry.
-We do not charge fees for our services.
+We do not charge for speaking engagements.
 Rather, when we conduct a meeting, seminar, or conference, we request that the host group take up an offering for the ministry.
 We believe that God knows our needs and that He will provide them.

 Our founder and director, Dr. David Reagan is on a salary that is determined by the ministry’s Board of Trustees, and that salary is covered by their donations to the ministry.